nikeshgitpro611/reactjs/README.md

 - Webpack and Babel are both essential tools in modern JavaScript development
   > Babel
 - Babel is a JavaScript compiler that allows you to use the latest JavaScript syntax.
-- Transpilation: Babel transpiles modern JavaScript code into a backward-compatible version of JavaScript that can run in older environments.
+- Transpilation: Babel transpiler modern JavaScript code into a backward-compatible version of JavaScript that can run in older environments.
 - Syntax Transformation: It converts features like arrow functions, template literals, and let/const declarations into their ES5 equivalents.
 - Babel focuses on transforming JavaScript syntax and features
   > Webpack